stardot/beebasm/README.md

 `PUTBASIC <host filename> [,<beeb filename>]`

 This takes a BASIC program as a plain text file on the host OS, tokenises it,and outputs it to the disc image as a native BASIC file.
-Credit to Thomas Harte for the BASIC tokenising routine.
 Line numbers can be provided in the text file if desired, but if not present they will be automatically generated.

 See `autolinenumdemo.bas` for an example.